lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/processccd.rst

 Examples
 ========

-The `obs_test`_ package  models a simple camera with one CCD and includes a data repository containing a few raw images (simulating three visits, two with with the `g`-band filter, and one with the `r`-band one), and some associated calibration data.
+The `obs_test`_ package  models a simple camera with one CCD and includes a data repository containing a few raw images (simulating three visits, two with with the g-band filter, and one with the r-band one), and some associated calibration data.
 Its camera consists of a single CCD whose geometry matches a subregion of a single LSST CCD.

 .. _`obs_test`: https://github.com/LSST/obs_test